anushkarao12/facial-rec-attendance-system/README.md

 ## ⚠️ Disclaimer

 This project is for educational purposes.
-Accuracy depends on lighting, camera quality, and the dataset used.
+Accuracy depends on factors such as lighting, camera quality, and the dataset used.
 Always ensure consent is obtained when using facial recognition.